Webflow MCP server

 MCP Hero Image

-The Model Context Protocol (MCP) server connects your AI tools directly to your Webflow projects.
-Prompt an AI agent to update designs, manage site data, and work with the CMS from your preferred AI environment.
+The Webflow MCP server connects agents and AI tools directly to your Webflow projects.
+Import designs, create pages, analyze site activity, work with the CMS and more from your preferred AI environment.

-For developers using AI-powered tools like Claude Code, Claude Desktop, Cursor, or Windsurf, the MCP server enhances an agent’s understanding of your Webflow projects.
-It’s built on Webflow’s APIs, exposing them as tools your AI agent can use to create elements, styles, and variables on the canvas, as well as manage collections, custom code, assets, and other site data.
+For developers using AI-powered tools like Claude Code, Claude Desktop, ChatGPT, Codex or Cursor, the MCP server enhances an agent’s understanding of your Webflow projects.
+It’s built on Webflow’s APIs, exposing them as tools your AI agent can use to create elements, styles, components, and variables, manage collections, custom code, assets, and other site data, and read your site’s analytics.

 Why use the MCP server?

 Skip writing API calls and managing authentication.
-Just describe what you want in natural language, and your AI agent handles the implementation using Webflow’s Data and Designer APIs.
+Just describe what you want in natural language, and your AI agent handles the implementation.

 What you can do

-• Create layouts: Build responsive sections, containers, and grids with proper breakpoint configurations
+• Responsive layouts: Build sections, containers, and grids that adapt across breakpoints

-• Design systems: Set up color schemes, typography scales, and spacing systems
+• Design systems: Define variables, color schemes, typography scales, and spacing systems

 Limitations